VelizarBG/suggestion-tweaker/README.md

 ## Improved filtering

-Vanilla usually starts comparing the input with the start of the suggestion candidate and discards if it doesn't match.
+- Vanilla usually starts comparing the input with the start of the suggestion candidate and discards if it doesn't match.
 In some cases it checks for a `.` or `_` and then the input.
 This can often be annoying when trying to search for something because it is too strict.
-This mod changes that, so now you have a choice between different filtering modes: `STRICT`(the vanilla way), `SLIGHTLY LOOSE`(shows all suggestions containing the input anywhere inside), `LOOSE`(like the previous but with multiple words, separated by an underscore), and `VERY LOOSE`(shows all suggestions containing every letter in the input).
+This mod changes that, so now you have a choice between different filtering modes:
+  - `STRICT` - the vanilla way
+  - `SLIGHTLY LOOSE` - shows all suggestions containing the input anywhere inside
+  - `LOOSE` - like the previous but with multiple words, separated by an underscore
+  - `VERY LOOSE` - shows all suggestions containing every letter in the input

+- Suggestions with a specific prefix can be hidden.
+That applies to both directory and file names.
+For example, if the specific prefix is an underscore, an identifier named `datapack:_function` will be hidden and so will be `datapack:_directory/function` but `datapack:directory/function` won't be.
+It works for all identifiers, not just functions.
+This feature is disabled by default.

 ## Improved sorting